-The Department of Anthropology is dedicated to better understanding human cultural and biological origins and diversity through education and research.
+Anthropology is the study of humans, and at the University of Oregon we accomplish this through the integration of three distinct yet overlapping subfields – archaeology, biological anthropology, and cultural anthropology.
+Our department is dedicated to better understanding human cultural and biological origins and diversity through education and research.
 The faculty is committed to excellence in teaching and to the advancement of knowledge through local, national, and international programs of research.
 As anthropologists, we are engaged in understanding recent and historical developments in the world at large, and we also seek to bring anthropological perspectives to bear on the problems of a modern global society.
 The department embraces a broad intellectual pluralism where different theoretical and methodological approaches are recognized and valued.

 Associate Professor of Anthropology Lamia Karim has been invited to present the Keynote Lecture at the 43rd Annual Western Sociology and Anthropology Departments Undergraduate Research Conference at the University of Santa Clara on April 23, 2016.

 Friday, April 29 at 7:30pm Beall Concert Hall 961 East 18th Avenue, Eugene, OR

 Tickets are available at the door or in advance from the UO Ticket Office, 541-346-4363.

 The concert of the UO World Music Series (a program of the UO School of Music and Dance) is made possible by the UO Department of Anthropology and the UO Program in Russian, Eurasian, and East European Studies.
 Additional support comes from series sponsors: the Oregon Humanities Center’s Endowment for Public Outreach in the Arts, Sciences, and Humanities; and the UO Department of International Studies.

 A concert of Romani...